 So why would someone do such a thing?

-Probably because they pay $5 for every person that signs up using your personal affiliate link.
+It is probably because they pay $5 for every person who signs up using your personal affiliate link.

-This concept is called cost per action (CPA) and it is done through thousands of companies.
+This concept is called cost per action (CPA), and it is used by thousands of companies.

 By providing that company with a lead (possible paying client), they are willing to pay you.